jina-ai/jina/README.md

 </p>

-Jina is a deep learning-powered search framework for building <strong>cross-/multi-modal search systems</strong> (e.g. text, images, video, audio) in the cloud.
+Jina is a deep learning-powered search framework for building <strong>cross-/multi-modal search systems</strong> (e.g. text, images, video, audio) on the cloud.

 ⏱️ **Time Saver** - *The* design pattern of neural search systems, from zero to a production-ready system in minutes.